-Tennis Betting Guide
+Tennis Betting Odds

 The outright lines (or Match Winner market) on tennis can often provide little value to punters in Canada and other markets must be explored.
 Player’s abilities and current form is considered when traders price up tennis matches.
 Some bettors make a steady profit from betting large stakes on short priced players but this is a risky strategy and is understandably not for everyone.

-Player A has a higher ranking and has previously performed well at this tournament.
+- Player A has a higher ranking and has previously performed well at this tournament.

 He starts at -400

-Player B has a lower ranking and has shown patchy recent form.
+- Player B has a lower ranking and has shown patchy recent form.

 He starts at +300

-This is typical of a first round match at any major tournament on the ATP (Mens) circuit.
+- This is typical of a first round match at any major tournament on the ATP (Mens) circuit.

 However, In-Play betting will alter these lines dramatically if the match takes an unexpected turn.
 Lower ranked players can often make a fast start but suffer from a lack of stamina later in the match.